-If your own website makes you cringe, it’s time to sweep away those dead flies.
-Your website is out there on the street, representing you every day.
+If your website makes you cringe, it’s time to sweep away those dead flies.
+Your site is out there on the street, representing you every day.
 More people see it than see any other part of your business.
 What is it saying about you?

 Is it beautiful?
 Does it bring focus to your mission, showcase your good taste, and highlight your competitive advantages?